pastAI/train/README.md

 3. generate recipe text and maybe an image (to-do)

 ## 1. Best fitting ingredients model
-To create a model it was first needed to create a dataset, with which the model can be trained.
-For that, a recipe database was used and the combined ingredients were extracted to calculate a score that says how good a combination might fit.
+The dataset used in this model was also create by us.
+In short, the combined ingredients were extracted out of many recipe datasets to calculate a score that represents how good a combination fits.
+That scores are saved in a csv, which was the base for the training.

 The model was trained with TensorFlow and optimized with kerastuner.